BA Avoid A Fall Content

-Staying active is essential to keeping your body healthy, and it can help you prevent falls.
-Regular exercise can improve your muscles and make you stronger.
+Staying active is key to keeping your body healthy and preventing falls.
+Regular exercise helps build strong muscles, improves your balance and keeps you steady on your feet.

 - Walking or climbing stairs